What is VSR?

 - Preparing for certification as VSR; or

-- Earning approved continuing education hours for renewal of ASAP-NYCB peer recovery certification (CARC, CRPA, CRPA-Parenthetics) - https://www.asapnys.org/ny-certification-board/renewal-program/
+- Earning approved continuing education hours for renewal of NYCB peer recovery certification (CARC, CRPA, CRPA-Parenthetics) - https://www.asapnys.org/ny-certification-board/renewal-program/

 - Learning how to effectively navigate the challenges of supporting a Veteran with Substance Use Disorder

-Like other peer professionals, VSR professionals work in a wide variety of settings.
-They work in community-based substance use programs, recovery centers and recovery-oriented clubhouses, community mental health agencies, Veterans hospitals and community-based Veterans programs, as well as in Veterans housing and employment programs.
-Simply stated, VSR professionals work wherever Veterans are served.
+VSR professionals work in diverse settings, including community-based substance use programs, recovery centers, mental health agencies, Veterans hospitals, housing and employment programs, and other services supporting Veterans.
+Simply put, they work wherever Veterans are served.

 Prerequisites: